okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/UserApi.md

             try
             {
-                // Add All Apps as Target to Role apiInstance.AddAllAppsAsTargetToRole(userId, roleId);
+                // Assign all Apps as Target to Role apiInstance.AddAllAppsAsTargetToRole(userId, roleId);
             }
             catch (ApiException  e)